oracc/oracc-rest/README.md

 On the Ubuntu server, our project code should be located at `/home/rits` so this is where you should clone the project into.
 You should end up with the Flask code inside the `/home/rits/oracc-rest` directory.

+The production deployment should run from the `main` branch of this repo.
+You may need to manually switch to this branch once the project has been cloned.

 ### Install python modules

 First, create and activate a python virtual environment from the top-level directory of this repo: